kendyl93/football-chat/readme.md

 # TODO

+- Add cron job to check if there were any matches/rooms in the db that should be reomved.
+- Add cron job to check if there were any messages that doesnt belong to any chat in the db that should be reomved.
 - Save database messages/rooms and do not erase it on every server visit
 - connect jenkins and push to the server
 - flow - Create chat ROOM in the db and connect users to it.
 Then send messages like [{ userName: string, message: 'string'}]